What you need for the ultimate Pilates ring workout

 Some of the most common exercises in a Pilates ring workout are standing leg presses, side-lying presses, Pilates ring side-presses, high diagonal rings and halo rings.
 When deciding which exercises to start with, consult an instructor or follow a Pilates instructional video.

-Because Pilates tends to lead to rapid strength changes, be sure to care for your body as you would anytime you introduce a workout regime into your life.
-Consider increasing protein intake, epsom salt baths, acupressure and deep muscle massage to provide relief any time you’re feeling sore.
+Because Pilates tends to lead to rapid strength changes, be sure to care for your body as you would anytime you introduce a workout regime.
+Think about your fitness goals when deciding which Pilates ring workouts to try.
+And consider increasing protein intake, Epsom salts baths, acupressure and deep muscle massage to provide relief any time you’re feeling sore.

-You should also consider your personal fitness goals when deciding which Pilates ring workouts to try.

 Tone and sculpt your abs

-Target your core with a Pilates ring by adding it into exercises like bridges, side-lying thigh lifts, frog-circle combos, crunch series, tabletop controls and more.

-Target your inner-thighs
+Target your inner thighs

-Add the Pilates ring as a supplement to various exercises to target your inner thighs.
+Add the Pilates ring as a supplement to exercises targeting your inner thighs.

 In the bridge position, hold your Pilates ring between your inner thighs above your knees.
 Squeeze and release the ring in a series of reps.

-Next, hold the ring between your thighs and practice lifting your pelvis to the bridge position and then lowering it back down while maintaining pressure on the ring.
+Next, hold the ring between your thighs and practice lifting your pelvis to the bridge position, then lowering it back down while maintaining pressure on the ring.

-Repeat these movements with the Pilates ring on the outside of your legs by putting your legs through the ring and allowing the pads to rest on your outer thighs.
+Repeat these movements with the Pilates ring on the outside of your legs by putting your legs through the ring and letting the pads rest on your outer thighs.

 Strengthen your arms

 There are a variety of ways to strengthen your arms using a Pilates ring.

-Simply hold the Pilates ring above your head in a halo position any time you perform an exercise in which you would otherwise have your arms straight out or passive.

-You can also hold the ring in front of you in a steering wheel position or complete targeted exercises called front and side press downs to burn arm fat and build lean muscle.
+Simply hold the ring above your head in a halo position any time you perform an exercise in which you would otherwise have your arms straight out or passive.
+You can also hold it in front of you in a steering wheel position or complete targeted exercises called front and side press downs to burn arm fat and build lean muscle.

 Use a Pilates ring passively

-Use Pilates rings passively for seated workouts while watching TV or working at a desk by performing a series of leg lifts while clenching the Pilates ring, which will target your core strength.

-You can also try balancing the Pilates ring on the floor and pushing down on it with one foot, then the other, to keep your core engaged when you would otherwise be inactive.
+Use Pilates rings passively for seated workouts while watching TV or working at a desk by performing a series of leg lifts while clenching the ring, which will target your core strength.
+You can also try balancing the ring on the floor and pushing down on it with one foot, then the other, to keep your core engaged when you would otherwise be inactive.

 What do I need to buy for the ultimate pilates ring workout?

-This versatile Pilates ring will allow you to bring all the benefits of a Pilates machine into your own home.
-Lightweight enough to travel with or bring into the office with you for discreet under-desk exercises.
-Comfort-designed padded grips allow a wide range of motion during Pilates exercise circuits.
+This versatile Pilates ring lets you bring all the benefits of a Pilates machine into your home.
+It’s lightweight enough to travel with or bring into the office with you for discreet under-desk exercises, and comfort-designed padded grips allow a wide range of motion during Pilates exercise circuits.
 It comes with a nylon travel pouch.

 Sold by Amazon